 Evaluation of Crucial Age Assurance Techniques

 Age assurance procedures come in a variety of forms.
-One approach is to make it a necessity to have an online identifier connected to a government identity proof.
+One common method is requiring an online identifier that’s linked to a government-issued ID.
 Other approaches involve employing technology, such as machine learning and artificial intelligence techniques, to estimate a user’s age.
-A comparison should be done to show off the distinctive qualities of each one while also examining the potential effects on users, particularly their privacy.
-A flexible solution that can handle privacy issues is attributes-based age verification, which uses the assigned attributes of an individual, such as name, nationality, and so forth, or associated attributes, such as work data, etc.
+A comparison should be made to show off the distinctive qualities of each one while also examining the potential effects on users, particularly their privacy.

 Three distinct types of attributes exist: